Community batteries

-If you intend to connect a community battery to the CitiPower or Powercor network, this page covers everything you you need to know.
+If you intend to connect a community battery to the CitiPower or Powercor network, this page provides you information to assist you with your project.

 Community batteries help integrate renewable energy into our network and provide a range of services to keep everyone’s power reliable.
 These batteries can be owned by a distribution network, a local government, private businesses, or not-for-profits.

-If you intend to connect a community battery to our network, there are some of the things you must confirm before lodging your application, including:
+If you intend to connect a community battery to our network, there are some you’ll need to confirm before lodging your application, including:

-Our Powerful Neighbours Report outlines the steps you need to connect community batteries to the distribution network, feasibility through to energisation.
-We recommend that you speak to a registered electrical contractor or consultant as part of your feasibility study.
+We recommend that you also speak to a registered electrical contractor or consultant as part of your feasibility study.

 Once your scope is ready and your land is confirmed, we will conduct a connection study and issue you with a connection agreement.
 Your CitiPower/Powercor contact will guide you through the process from planning to commissioning.
 Under this model, the project proponent covers all costs and operations.
 To get in contact email newenergyservices@powercor.com.au